Evo Morales Condemns 'Coup' After Lawmaker Assumes Bolivia's Interim Presidency

 From his refuge in Mexico City, where he has been granted asylum, the former president called a news conference Wednesday to denounce what he has called "the racists and coup leaders" who have claimed the highest rungs of Bolivian power.

-Morales, the country's first indigenous president, had been in office since 2006 and seeking a fourth term in last month's presidential election.
+Morales, the country's first indigenous president, had been in office since 2006 and was seeking a fourth term in last month's presidential election.
 Constitutional term limits initially prevented him from doing so, but the longtime leader called a referendum to amend the rules — and when that bid was voted down in 2016, he took his case to court, where his candidacy was ultimately accepted.

 During the election itself, which resulted in a resounding victory for Morales, monitors found a host of irregularities that prompted widespread protests and led the Organization of American States to suspect fraud at the polls.
 The multinational organization found the results so questionable, its team of auditors said it "cannot validate the results of this election and therefore recommends another electoral process."